What Is a Traumatic Brain Injury?

 What Are the Symptoms of a Traumatic Brain Injury?

-Brain injuries can be diagnosed by the symptoms listed above, but it can often take time for them to manifest, which is why you should seek medical treatment immediately after a suspected injury.
-Emergency room doctors, neurologists, and neuropsychologists assess the extent of the damage by using diagnostic tools such as X-rays, computer-assisted tomography (CAT scans), and magnetic resonance imaging (MRIs).
+Brain injuries show through symptoms, but these symptoms can take time to appear.
+This is why you should seek medical treatment immediately after a suspected injury.
+Emergency room doctors, neurologists, and neuropsychologists use diagnostic tools like X-rays, computer-assisted tomography (CAT scans), and magnetic resonance imaging (MRIs) to assess the damage.

-People who have been hit in the head may experience some or all of the following symptoms immediately after the incident.
+People who have been hit in the head may experience some or all of these symptoms right after the incident.
 A doctor should be consulted immediately if you experience any of these symptoms:

 -